MahaswethaS/Data-Science-Projects/customer-rating-analysis/README.md

 # Customer Rating Analysis Project Overview

-This project explores customer satisfaction across **14 product categories** from an e-commerce (Flipkart) dataset hosted on Kaggle.
+This project explores customer satisfaction across **14 product categories** from an e-commerce (Flipkart) on Kaggle dataset.
 The analysis aims to determine whether differences in average product ratings are **statistically significant**, using robust tests that account for **unequal variances** and **sample sizes**.

 ---